 There is a demo program for giving an accelerated demonstration of all the simulator's features.
 This program is very helpful to show the student what they will encounter and how to use the proper keys to respond to various events.
-In demo mode, the unit changes events every minute.
-It progresses from "Feed" to "Burp" to "Diaper Change" to "Attention" before ending the demo.
+In Demo mode, the unit changes events every minute.
+It progresses from feed to burp to diaper change to attention, and repeats.
 The abuse and position sensors are active in demo mode.
 NOTE: During each event in the demo program, the keys must be inserted in the same sequence as the regular programs.